First Republic Bank to slash up to a quarter of its workforce - KTVZ

 First Republic Bank expects to cut its workforce by 20-25% this quarter, the embattled lender said late Monday.

-The layoff announcement comes as First Republic reported first-quarter earnings, just weeks after a consortium of banks stepped in with $30 billion to prevent the regional lender from failing.
+The layoff announcement comes as First Republic reported that its total deposits fell 41% in the first quarter, to $104.5 billion, even after a consortium of banks stepped in with $30 billion to prevent the regional lender from failing.
+Without that cash infusion, deposits would have fallen by over 50%.

-The bank reported earnings per share of $1.23, coming in higher than analysts’ expectations of $0.85 per share, according to Refinitiv data.

-San Francisco-based First Republic reported that year-over-year revenues were down 13.4%.
-Net interest income, the money a bank makes from charging interest on the loans they give out minus the interest they have to pay to depositors and other lenders, was down 19.4%.

 The bank said it saw a sharp drop in deposit activity after the collapse of Silicon Valley Bank and Signature Bank last month, but that activity began to stabilize at the end of March and has since remained steady.